KesakoEng/france-dynamic/README.md

 # france-dynamic
-dynamic map of france with all regions highlighting when mouse is passing over
+Dynamic map of France with all regions highlighting when mouse is passing over